do-community/demo-app/README.md

 When we launched the application, we copied a cleanup script onto the bastion server - [statuspage-destroy.sh](./statuspage-destroy.sh).
 If you look at the script, you'll see that the destruction is coordinated with Terraform.
 Terraform knows of all resources it originally created through its state file - which we've stored in DigitalOcean Spaces.
 It will not affect any other resourses associated with your account.

-When you're ready to destroy your status page application, you must connect to your bastion server and execute it:
+When you're ready to destroy your status page application, you must connect to your bastion server and execute the script:

 ```
 ssh root@<bastion-ip>